intel/nauta/docs/user-guide/actions/streaming_inference.md

 3. Run the following command:
     ```
-    $ nctl predict launch --local_model_location <directory where you have cloned Tensorflow
+    $ nctl predict launch --local-model-location <directory where you have cloned Tensorflow
     Serving>/serving/tensorflow_serving/servables/tensorflow/testdata/saved_model_half_plus_two_cpu
     ```
 4. Alternatively to step 3, you may want to save a trained model on input share, so it can be reused by other experiments/prediction instances.
 In order to to this, run these commands: